joshualeejunyi/tp/docs/UserGuide.md

 [BYTE-CEPS]> Listing exercises in workout plan 'push day':
             1. pushups
 ```
+**Note**: The exercises may not be listed in the order you added them to the workout.
 ## Program Management
 The `program` command not only allows you to assign a workout to a given day, but it allows you to log your completed exercises.